bastian-pnptc/premaster/index.md

         - Proactively schedule, develop, update and enhance the communications within our digital communication channels
         - Support in drafting and executing an effective program and content strategies
         - Be responsible for relationships with media and community partners to gain exposure for the Plug and Play and the STARTUP AUTOBAHN brand
+    - title: Open Innovation Service Consulting
+      active: true
+      info:
+        - You will work on various tasks of the strategy and management consultants
+        - Defining and implementing our partner’s open innovation strategy and processes
+        - Development and visualization of result presentations for the customer
+        - Product and Pricing Strategy
+        - Ideation workshops
+        - Corporate education sessions
+        - Research and market analyses
+        - Preparing and following up on customer workshops
 requirements:
   title: What you<br>should<br>bring.
   list: